Sleep Architecture

 DSIP has been reported to influence serotonin (5-HT), glutamate, dopamine and melatonin signaling — pathways tied to sleep onset and circadian timing.

-Early studies associate DSIP with increased slow-wave (delta) sleep, shorter sleep onset and improved sleep efficiency, distinct from sedative-hypnotic mechanisms.
+Early studies associate DSIP with greater slow-wave (delta) sleep, shorter sleep onset and higher sleep efficiency, distinct from sedative-hypnotic mechanisms.

-Investigated for adaptation of the stress (HPA) axis and for protecting neurons from oxidative stress in neurodegeneration and stroke-recovery models.
+Investigated for adaptation of the stress (HPA) axis and for neuronal oxidative-stress endpoints in neurodegeneration and stroke models.

 The main areas DSIP is being studied for — and the study-reported figures behind them.